erickapsilva/api-clinicas-medica-IAAD/README.md

 # api-clinicas-medica-IAAD
-API for schema ClinicasMedicas on IAAD
+API for schema ClinicasMedicas from IAAD